1. Select a discrete app icon.

 Enhance Your Organization’s Profile

-If you’re a domestic violence program or shelter and you want to make victims and their friends/families aware of all of your organization’s capabilities, you can improve the completeness of your organization’s profile for free or by signing up for a subscription.
+If you’re a domestic violence program or shelter and you want to make victims and their friends/families aware of all of your organization’s capabilities, you can improve the completeness of your organization’s profile for free here.

 Automated Wish Lists